davnn/uv-pack/src/uv_pack/scripts/SPEC.md

      - `requirements.txt`

 9. **Completion**
-   - Print activation instructions appropriate for the platform
+   - Print activation instructions appropriate for the platform when a venv was created